COVID-19 Resources and ERCV's Response:

 - Social, educational, and health and wellness programs, open to all, will be conducted online or by phone.

 - No in-person transportation or household services can be offered duringthe pandemic.

 - ERCV is offering complimentary memberships to seniors in our service area while sheltering-in-place is in effect.
 This will entitle them to the services and programs listed above.

-- If you or someone you know are facing cash flow challenges and need assistance to purchase your food, medicine, or household supplies, please let us know.
-ERCV is the grateful recipient of a small grant from the Washington Home to provide extra financial assistance to our members and seniors in need in our area during the month of May.
+- If you or someone you know are facing challenges and needs assistance to purchase your food, medicine, or household supplies, please let us know.

 Prevent the Spread Guidance: